KatePaulauskas/watch-store/README.md

 #### - Site Pages -

-The Eternity Luxury Watch Store comprises of several key pages, each designed to provide essential information and facilitate positive and engaging user experience:
+The Eternity Luxury Watch Store comprises several key pages, each designed to provide essential information and facilitate a positive and engaging user experience:

 **Home Page:**